xlf1024/hammer.js/README.md

 ## What is this repository?

-It seems like that `hammer.js` repo is no more acitvated.
+It seems like that `hammer.js` repository is no more activated.
   - [Is this library still actively maintained?](https://github.com/hammerjs/hammer.js/issues/1197)

 But our library ([egjs](https://naver.github.io/egjs/)) has deep dependency to hammer.js for touch interaction.